Background Image Alternative Text: pine seedling

 Forest Measurements and Spatial Technology

-The forest measurements and spatial technology program is for students who are interested in methods to quantify and elucidate current resource management issues by means of forest measurements, statistical methods, modeling, and spatial technologies.
-Current research includes forest measurement, habitat suitability and ecosystem modeling, biomass and carbon estimation, climate change, and remote sensing of ecosystem dynamics.
+As a student in the forest measurements and watershed technology program, you will study methods to quantify and elucidate current resource management issues by means of forest measurements, statistical methods, modeling, and spatial technologies.
+Our faculty are pursuing research in forest measurement, habitat suitability and ecosystem modeling, biomass and carbon estimation, climate change, and remote sensing of ecosystem dynamics.

 Faculty Members